rhel-labs/learn-katacoda/selinux-containers/step2.md

 # Inspecting container access and SELinux policies

-In 'Terminal 2' of the lab interface, use a `podman exec` command to create an interactive shell inside the running container.
+In 'Terminal 2' tab of the lab interface, use a `podman exec` command to create an interactive shell inside the running container.

 `podman exec -t -i $CONTAINER /bin/bash`{{execute T2}}